Adventurers - Early Reading, Phonics and Writing

 Teaching Writing

-We will teach our writing using ‘The Write Stuff’ programme for EYFS.
-Through this we will be able to effectively provide experiences and opportunities for our learners to build on their spoken language, non-verbal communication, their understanding of language and their ability to record.
+Through our planning of literacy activities, we will be able to effectively provide experiences and opportunities for our learners to build on their spoken language, non-verbal communication, understanding of language and their ability to record.

 All writing that the children produce will be celebrated and valued, especially in the early stages of mark making and emergent writing.
 It is our job to promote, encourage and recognise that the children have recorded something meaningful to them.